SEL-Columbia/infrastructure-planning/templates/tool/estimate_electricity_cost_by_technology_from_population.md

 * Recurring Production Cost
     * Assume that we must produce more than what we consume because of distribution losses.
-    * Production cost is the loss-adjusted local consumption in kWh multiplied by the electricity production cost in $/kWh.
+    * Production cost is the loss-adjusted local consumption in kWh multiplied by the electricity production cost per kWh.

 #### Grid Electricity Production Cost per Kilowatt-Hour
 {grid_electricity_production_cost_per_kwh}